sonjaknzl/AutonomousBusVR/README.md

 ## About

-This unity simulation was part of a university research project.
+This unity simulation was part of a university research project in the realm of virtual reality.
 It aimed to explore enhancing tourists' sense of place with an autonomous shuttle bus.
 The research question posed was: “How can auditory information provided by announcements of bus drivers in an autonomous shuttle bus enhance a tourists' sense of place?”

 Two auditory concepts to be tested were created and therefore two simulations with different bus driver announcements were implemented.